Add to Calendar

 December 6, 2019 @ 12:00 pm – 1:00 pm

-Our informal discussion group meets every Friday from 12-1, in the CBI Library (or the Social Hall if our group is too large).
-All are welcome to join us, regardless of their level of expertise or attendance at previous Friday study group sessions.
-Copies of Rabbi Sacks’s book are available at a variety of internet outlets.
-If you have questions, please contact Jay Jacoby at email@example.com.
+Our informal discussion group will be conducted online every Friday from 12-1.
+All are welcome to join us, regardless of their level of expertise or attendance at previous noon study group discussions.
+If you have questions, or would like the Zoom link, please contact Jay Jacoby at firstname.lastname@example.org.

 Sharing is caring